wpswings/wallet-system-for-woocommerce/README.md

 ## PLUGIN COMPATIBILITIES

-* **Compatibility with Subscriptions for WooCommerce** The WooCommerce Wallet is compatible with the [**Subscriptions for WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/) and  [**Subscription for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subscription-pro&utm_medium=wallet-github-page&utm_campaign=subscription-pro) plugin.
-Customers will get discounts on Subscriptions renewal, which they can pay using their wallet balance.
-The merchant can decide the amount/percentage to be deducted from the wallet for order renewal.
+* **Compatibility with Subscriptions for WooCommerce** The WooCommerce Wallet is compatible with the [**Subscriptions for WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/) and  [**Subscription for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subscription-pro&utm_medium=wallet-github-page&utm_campaign=subscription-pro) plugin.Customers can use the Wallet partial payment feature to pay for subscription products.
+The subscription renewal happens automatically through the payment method initially used to purchase the subscription.

 * **Compatibility with Multi-Vendor Marketplace Solution for WooCommerce**